Web Video: Sonicthe Other Movie

 - Jerk Ass: Everybody except for Robotnik.

-- Kung-Foley: Driven ridiculously over the top for laughs.
+- Kung-Foley: Frequently taken to the Logical Extreme for laughs.

 - Lampshade Hanging: Sonic indirectly taunts the audience at the end of the first episode.

 Sonic: Boy Tails, this adventure sounds so exciting Iíd kill myself if there was any kind of delay— [cue credits]

 - Laugh Track: Parodied in Episode 2.